swling/form-builder/README.md

 The form builder supports all default actions and, after some minor configuration, TinyMCE, image uploads, and ReCATPCHA.

 # Get started
 First, you need to install [Bulma][1] and [Bulma Extensions][2] properly.
 For this, read their documentation.
-Albeit you can install both assets manually, it is strongly advised to use NPM.
-However, how you implement the stylesheets into your project and whether you want to use *vanilla css* or SASS, is completely up to you.
-For the sake of personal preferences :)
+Albeit you can install both assets manually, it is strongly advised to use NPM, but how you implement the stylesheets and whether you want to use *vanilla css* or SASS, is completely up to you - for the sake of personal preferences :)

 Next, install TinyMCE.
 This is optinally, but required if you want to use the TinyMCE option in the builder.
 See the [TinyMCE][5] documentation in order to install it.
 Moreover, if you want to use [ReCAPTCHA][6]v2 in this form, you have to install this as well.
 Please note that, in order to use recaptcha, you have to specify the global Fatfree hive key RECAPTCHA_SITE_KEY.